 In addition to the standard admissions requirements for all programs at the school, students applying for admission in blended (online) programs must demonstrate commitment of availability during delivery, possession of an electronic device capable of Internet connectivity, and access to Internet.
-If needed, a new laptop computer may be added to the student's finance package at a nominal cost.
+If needed, a new laptop computer may be added to the student's finance package at a nominal cost or no cost.
 Note that students' lack of comfort using computers or reliable Internet connection may impair their ability to complete the program, and that students must physically avail themselves for employment upon completion.
 Online programs do not have any specialized fees in addition to regular tuition.
+No specialized software is needed for online programs, except for a medical office simulation software already loaded in student laptops and on campus desktop computers as it is needed for the Medical Billing and Coding program.